Types of Gifts

 - be designated to a specific department or program.

-- be matched by the donor's employer.
+- be matched by a donor's employer.

 - be a current, outright gift of cash, securities, or personal property.

-- Be pledged over a period of up to five years
+- be pledged over a period of up to five years.

 - be a deferred gift in the form of a trust, insurance, a will, a life estate, or even the remainder of retirement benefits.